 A warm welcome to my website – hopefully your first step in moving forward in your life.

 There are many reasons why someone is drawn to counselling or psychotherapy.
 You may be trying to resolve a specific issue you’re struggling with, or need help in overcoming a distressing life event.
-On a more profound level, you may be asking, “Why do I behave in a certain way and how can I change it?”, “Who am I?”, “How did I become this person and who do I really want to be?”
+On a more profound level, you may be asking, “Why do I behave in a certain way and how can I change it?”, “Who am I really?”, “How did I become this person and who do I wish to become?”

 As an experienced, UKCP-registered psychotherapist and counsellor, my work is dedicated to helping people facing a range of difficulties, including: